OHI-Science/ohi-webapps/results/layers.brew.md

 toc: true
 ---

 The following data layers are used in Ocean Health Index calculations for goal status, trend, pressures, and resilience.
-Data for {{ site.study_area }} were extracted from the global assessment and should serve as a template as you gather higher-resolution data and indicators.
+Values for {{ site.study_area }} were extracted from the global assessment and saved for each region to serve as a template as you gather higher-resolution data and indicators.
 Note that many values do not have a range because they were equally extracted from the global data layer.

+<%
 library(dplyr)
 library(markdown)